OF JUDICIAL ADMINISTRATION

 [201 PA.
 CODE CH.
 19]

-Whereas prior distribution and publication of this rule would otherwise be required, it has been determined that immediate promulgation is required in the interest of justice and efficient administration.
+Whereas prior distribution and publication of these amendments would otherwise be required, it has been determined that immediate promulgation is required in the interests of justice and efficient administration.

 TITLE 201.
 RULES OF JUDICIAL ADMINISTRATION

 CHAPTER 19.
 MISCELLANEOUS ADMINISTRATIVE PROVISIONS

 (a) General.
 There is hereby established the Investment Advisory Board (''Board''), which shall consist of [seven] eight members.
 The Supreme Court shall appoint four (4) members.
 The Disciplinary Board of the Supreme Court, the Pennsylvania Lawyers Fund for Client Security [and] Board, the Pennsylvania Continuing Legal Education Board and the Pennsylvania Board of Law Examiners (''the program boards'') shall each appoint one (1) member to serve on the Board.
 The Court Administrator shall serve as an ex officio member to the Board.
 All members of the Board shall serve at the pleasure of the Supreme Court.
 The Board shall annually designate its chair.